Azolo/websockex/README.md

 ```

-#### Example Usage With a Chrome Remote Debugging Enabled Instance (or driver), and using Poison to decode/encode the remote-protocol message passing (assuming you have started chrome with a remote debugging port, and have the WebSocket address for the page/tab in question):
+#### Example Usage With a Chrome Remote Debugging Enabled Instance (or driver), and using Poison to decode/encode the remote-protocol message passing (assuming you have started chrome with a remote debugging port, and have the WebSocket address for the page/tab in question), closing chrome would cause {:remote, :closed} to be raised, but in this case we really don't care:

 ```elixir
 defmodule ChromeDebugger do